-4.3.61 The district's mineral resources have been identified through the Cumbria Minerals and Waste Local Plan and there are minerals safeguarding areas for limestone, sandstone, sand and gravel and slate in the district to ensure that potential resources are not sterilised by new development.
+4.3.68 The district's mineral resources have been identified through the Cumbria Minerals and Waste Local Plan and there are minerals safeguarding areas for limestone, sandstone, sand and gravel and slate in the district to ensure that potential resources are not sterilised by new development.
+The map below shows the safegauarding areas, which cover the majority of the Local Plan area.
+We will consult Cumbria County Council on any proposed sites within the Minerals Consultation Area through the SA and Local Plan Review process.

-Figure 33: Minerals Safeguarding Areas
+Figure 35: Minerals Safeguarding Areas